-While it not as expensive as it once was (generally about $50/kg), it is still a traditional Chinese New Year food and welcomed gift for friends or relatives.
+While it not as expensive as it once was (generally around $55 to $58 per kg), it is still a traditional Chinese New Year food and welcomed gift for friends or relatives.

 Where can I get it?

-While it is relatively easy to find this year, these spots consistently rank among the “best” places to buy it in Singapore:
+While it is relatively easy to find this time of the year, these spots consistently rank among the best places to buy it in Singapore: